Characteristic classes in deformation quantization: The ``two branes'' case

 \section{The ``two branes'' case}

 The above results may be extended slightly to apply to the formality morphisms ``with branes'' introduced by Calaque, Felder, Ferrario and Rossi \cite{calaquebranes}.
-In particular, one may identify a characteristic function for ``stable versions'' (i. e. given by sum of graphs formulas) of such morphisms, which has been used (implicitly) in \cite{calaquerelations, rossiexplicit}.
+In particular, one may identify a characteristic function for ``stable versions'' (i. e. given by sum-of-graphs formulas) of such morphisms, which has been used implicitly in \cite{calaquerelations, rossiexplicit}.
 This function turns out to agree with the characteristic functions discussed above.

 Let us begin by reviewing the results of \cite{calaquebranes}.
 Consider the polynomial (or exterior) algebras $A=\R[X_1,\dots, X_n]$ and $B=\R[\xi_1,\dots, \xi_n]$ where the formal variables $X_1,\dots, X_n$ live in degree 0, while the formal variables $\xi_1,\dots, \xi_n$ live in degree 1. $A$ and $B$ are Koszul dual algebras.
 One may show this by showing that the Koszul complex